BY Andre Gaudreault

 Implicate Order (being)

 It becomes even more frightening when we consider the possibility that the original Pre-Big Bang singularity, the initial “Being” in which all the potentialities of our evolving order (Implicate order) were contained, could still exist.
 Indeed, having no dimension but only potentials, there is nothing in this original singularity that can come to an end.
 It is these “potentialities” of the early universe (Principia) that could be artificially “untangled” in the LHC by an act of destruction.
 This could be dangerous, since it is possible that the Implicate and Explicate orders are also the two elemental contradictions of the original dialectics, whose perpetual Quantum becoming, usually unobserved at the “deeper order,” is the illusive reality that we perceive at the “higher order.”
 What would happen if a destruction of a particle of matter is ever observed at this ultimate quantum instant?
-Is it not possible that the ordered reality that emerges as a series of quantum instants of which we are aware emerges into its antithesis, eternal chaos, as a consequence of our newly acquired capacity to “observe” the destruction of one elementary particle close to the instant when it is one with the “Unbroken wholeness?”
+Is it not possible that the ordered reality that emerges as a series of quantum instants of which we are aware emerges into its antithesis, eternal chaos, as a consequence of our newly acquired capacity to “observe” the destruction of one elementary particle when close to the instant it is one with the “Unbroken wholeness?”

 Here is why I believe that the creation of such chaos is possible: